Roly-Poly Bird: The Twits

 In this book, Muggle-Wump and his family have been forced, on pain of corporal punishment, to stand on their heads for hours on end in preparation for a possible circus act, while birds are caught in the glue-smeared branches of a tree in the Twits' garden and then cooked into pie.
 When the Roly-Poly Bird arrives he, via his knowledge of languages, translates the Muggle-Wumps' cries of warning and so deters the birds from sitting in the tree.
 He is himself prevented in turn from becoming stuck to the monkeys' cage when Mr Twit smears glue on its bars, and conveys warning of this to the other birds.
 When the Twits leave to buy guns as a last resort, he and the Muggle-Wumps use the same glue to trick the Twits into attaching themselves, upside-down, to their floor.
 The Roly-Poly Bird then carries the Muggle-Wumps home to their native Africa.

 Dirty Beasts

-The Roly-Poly Bird in this story may not be the same one as appears in The Twits and The Enormous Crocodile, if only by reason of his role in "The Toad and The Snail", wherein the two characters of the title are the same creature, magically transformed from one to the other when the giant Toad jumps with a small boy on his back into France, becomes the Snail to escape the amphibian-hungry Frenchmen and becomes the Roly-Poly Bird so that he can escape to England when the Frenchmen also express interest in eating the snail. he is again shown as a character that "saves the day".
+In this story, it is revealed that the Roly-Poly Bird has the power to transform into a giant toad and an even more giant snail.
+In "The Toad and The Snail", the two characters of the title are the same creature, magically transformed from one to the other when the giant Toad jumps with a small boy on his back into France, becomes the Snail to escape the amphibian-hungry Frenchmen and becomes the Roly-Poly Bird so that he can escape to England when the Frenchmen also express interest in eating the snail.
+He is again shown as a character that "saves the day".